 Private equity firms are looking for particular types of companies to invest in.
 They have to be large enough to support those major investments, and also they have to offer the potential for large profits in a relatively short time frame.
 Generally that either means that your company has very strong growth potential, or that it’s in financial difficulties and is currently undervalued.
 A business that can’t offer investors a lucrative exit within about five years will struggle to attract any interest from private equity firms.

 In this section, we’ll look at how a private equity deal gets done, and what you need to know about each stage.

 In the other options we’ve looked at, you have to go out and pitch potential investors or lenders to persuade them to part with their money.
 With private equity, it often happens the other way around.
 PE firms are actively looking for investment opportunities, and often approach firms that seem to fit their profile.

 If you haven’t been approached, but you believe your business meets the criteria of private equity investors and you could benefit from the funding, then of course you don’t have to sit and wait.
 You can look for a private equity partner yourself.
-There’s a listing of more than 800 PE firms here, covering both the U.S. and international markets.
+Check out this list of notable PE firms, covering both the U.S. and international markets.

 It’s best to use personal connections if you can, though.
 Remember that you’re inviting a private equity firm not just to invest in your business, but also to play a large part in running it and deciding on its future direction.

 So while the money is important, it’s also essential that you find a firm that you trust and can see yourself working with.
-Research by the Wharton School at University of Pennsylvania found that less than half of private-equity financed businesses selected the investor offering the highest valuation.
-Relationships trump money, so try to get personal recommendations from your advisor, accountant or someone in your network.
+Relationships trump money, so try to get personal recommendations from your advisor, accountant, or someone in your network.